sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/scriptcontext.md

 You can directly access the context through `this.ctx` in any public `@method`.
 It can be considered additional information a public method gets when called, besides its function parameters.

 The example below accesses the [locktime](https://learnmeabitcoin.com/technical/locktime) of the spending transaction.
-The contract is a time lock, which only be called after mature time.
+The contract is a time lock, which can only be called after mature time.

 ```ts
 class TimeLock extends SmartContract {